 - dash nutmeg

-    - ¼ cup namaste flour (or any gluten, wheat free flour)
+- ¼ cup Namaste Perfect flour Blend (or a gluten, wheat free flour of your choice)

 - salted sunflower seeds for topping (optional)

 - In a large frying pan melt butter then add 1-2 tbsp of olive oil.
 Chop the garlic and onion in a food processor then sauté in butter and 1 -2 tablespoon of olive oil.
 Stir occasionally.
 Once garlic and onion are translucent place in a crock pot.
 Add other ingredients and cook on high for 2 hours or low for 4 hours.